moondance-labs/tanssi-docs/builders/manage/sudo.md

 description: Learn how to use the Sudo key to perform privileged actions to manage your ContainerChain, including upgrading your runtime and minting tokens.
 ---

-# Using Sudo to Manage your ContainerChain
+# Using Sudo to Manage Your ContainerChain

 ## Introduction {: #introduction }